DistributedBlocks/solarbankerscoin_24.0/README.md

 ```

 #### Server Daemon Mode
-The default settings for a DistributedBlocks node are chosen for `Server Daemon`, which is typically run from source.
+The default settings for a SolarBankesCoinnode are chosen for `Server Daemon`, which is typically run from source.
 This mode is usually preferred to be run with security options, though `-disable-csrf` is normal for server daemon mode, it is left enabled by default.
 ```bash
 $ go run cmd/DistributedBlocks/DistributedBlocks.go